The Project Controls Value Ring

 Checklist for setting up project controls function

 Setting up a project controls function is essential for effective project management.
 This checklist outlines the key steps and considerations for establishing a project controls function within your organisation.
 Customise it to suit your specific project and organisational needs: 01.
-Define Objectives and Goals: Clarify the purpose and objectives of the project controls function.
-Establish measurable goals and key performance indicators (KPIs) for the function.
-02 Allocate Resources: Identify and…
+Define Objectives and Goals: 02 Allocate Resources: 03 Develop a Project Controls Plan: 04 Select Project Controls Software: 05 Define Reporting Structures: 06 Set Up Data Collection and Management: 07…